 Use the suggested script below.

 Use the Growth Mindset Statements printable (Growth Mindset Printables Kit) as a guide for this step.
-Cover the part under “I Can Say” and only show the part where it says “Instead of.”
+Cover the area under “I Can Say” and only show underneath where it says “Instead of.”

 Ask your children how they can change each statement from negative to empowering.
-For example, you can ask, “What is a better way of looking at a situation?”
+For example, you could ask, “What is a better way of looking at a situation?”

 Step 3: Display Visuals as Everyday Reminders

-Display visuals around your home/classroom as constant reminders of new vocabulary and ideas.
+Display visuals around your home/classroom as regular reminders of new vocabulary and ideas.
 Have the child/class locate their favorite spots to hang posters and refer to them frequently throughout the day.